 What’s on a VM

-• A guest-agent — what powers the dashboard’s Terminal / Files / Logs / Metrics tabs.
-Cert-pinned HTTPS, only reachable from Suji’s control plane.
+- A management agent — what powers the dashboard’s Terminal / Files / Logs / Metrics tabs.
+Encrypted, only reachable by Suji.

-• Sensible firewall defaults — SSH (22) open, the guest-agent port locked to our control plane, everything else closed.
+- Sensible firewall defaults — SSH (22) open, management access locked to Suji, everything else closed.
 You manage your own rules in the Firewall tab.

 Sizes